Skip to content

 To interact with or display third-party content, we need your consent.

 Mechelen is centrally located in Belgium, right between Brussels and Antwerp, and is excellently connected.
-From Brussels Airport-Zaventem, you can reach the city in about 20 minutes by train.
-Trains also run regularly from Brussels, Antwerp, Ghent, or Leuven, usually every 15 to 30 minutes.
+From Brussels-Zaventem Airport, you can reach the city in about 20 minutes by train.
+Regular trains also run from Brussels, Antwerp, Ghent, or Leuven, usually every 15 to 30 minutes.
 Those traveling by car can reach Mechelen via the E19 highway.

 More on the topic